Artemis6425/at-risk-vods/README.md

 ### WHAT DATA IS **NOT** ON THE SPREADSHEETS?

-- Runs with a Youtube link as the primary video attached
+- Runs with only a Youtube link attached (Runs that had a twitch link at all are on these sheets still)
 - Runs with no video links whatsoever

 ### WHY DIDN'T YOU GET ...